 Important: The Cashier's Office will only accept payments for tuition and fees for the current academic quarter.
 Due to banking requirements, funds submitted in excess of outstanding balances may result in the payment being rejected and returned to the payer in its entirety.
 Excess payments may be rejected even if the extra funds are intended for use for books, off-campus housing, or other living expenses.

-Starting AUTUMN 2018: In an effort to promote student safety, UW Tacoma Cashier's Office will no longer accept cash payments greater than $500, beginning AUTUMN 2018.
+$500.00 Cash Limit: In an effort to promote student safety, UW Tacoma Cashier's Office will no longer accept cash payments greater than $500.
 Personal checks and cashier's/bank checks will still be accepted.
 Or payment can be made online with a web check (no service fee) or credit/debit card (service fees are applied) via MyUW.

 UW Tacoma does not accept foreign deposits (checks from non-U.S. banks) even when they are drawn in U.S. dollars (USD).
 Foreign checks, money orders, cashier's checks, drafts or currency presented for deposit that were not issued by a bank in the United States, including Canada, are considered a foreign item.